Simplify Customer Profitability Analysis for Banks

 With a crowd now assembled, the old beggar thought to himself, ‚ÄúWhether I die today or die tomorrow from hunger, what do I have to lose?‚ÄĚ¬† So he agreed to the trade and asked to see what trick had been played on him today for all to see.

-With that, the rich man opened his hand to reveal a twenty carat diamond.¬† Watching the rich man walking away, the penniless man was now worth $2 million and could buy all the rice he ever wanted.¬† As the terminally ill man with only days left looked at his five new grains of rice, he felt like he was on cloud nine.¬† Doing kind deeds for people, he was finding out, was priceless.
+With that, the rich man opened his hand to reveal a twenty-carat diamond.¬† Watching the rich man walking away, the penniless man was now worth $2 million and could buy all the rice he ever wanted.¬† As the terminally ill man with only days left looked at his five new grains of rice, he felt like he was on cloud nine.¬† Doing kind deeds for people, he was finding out, was priceless.

-Now assuming that your customers are only worth a few grains of rice or a twenty carat diamond based on how big their account is or where they shop is tempting but will in many cases lead you to the wrong conclusion.
+Now assuming that your customers are only worth a few grains of rice or a twenty-carat diamond based on how big their account is or where they shop is tempting but will in many cases lead you to the wrong conclusion.

-Knowing your customer profitability is crucial in many ways.¬† If they are costing you money, you may want to sell them another account or service.¬† You should not be waiving any fees on their account.¬† If they are making you money, you will want to make sure you retain them with excellent service and be willing to give them a price break every now and then to show them your appreciation.
+Knowing your customer profitability in banking is crucial in many ways.¬† If they are costing you money, you may want to sell them another account or service.¬† You should not be waiving any fees on their account.¬† If they are making you money, you will want to make sure you retain them with excellent service and be willing to give them a price break every now and then to show them your appreciation.

-What is missing from the equation is the investment income from the deposits collected, the borrowing costs of the loans lent out, and the various costs of all the activities done to service all of your customers‚Äô accounts.¬† A more complete equation to the profitability question would be as follows:
+What is missing from the equation is the investment income from the deposits collected, the borrowing costs of the loans lent out, and the various costs of all the activities done to service all of your customers‚Äô accounts.¬† A more complete equation to the account profitability analysis question would be as follows:

 [Interest Income from Loans + Investment Income from Deposits Collected]